faiton713/ABCDdataset/README.md

 :
 patch-pair_34.tif,0
 ```
-where each record corresponds to each tiff file, the first field is file name and the second field represents class labels ("1" for "washed-away" and "0" for "surviving").
+where each record corresponds to each tiff file, the first field is file name and the second field represents class label of the file in the first field ("1" for "washed-away" and "0" for "surviving").

 ---